What To Do (And Not Do) When You Suffer A Sprain

 - LCL Sprain

-- Grade II (moderate)- the ligament is partially torn, and there is some mild instability when it comes to standing or walking
+- Grade II (moderate)- the ligament is partially torn and there is some mild instability when it comes to standing or walking

 - Grade III (severe)- the ligament is torn entirely or separated at the end of the bone.

-Depending on the kind of Injury and the Grade, an MCL or LCL sprain in Grade I or II can heal within 2-4 weeks, while any other type of knee sprain can take anywhere between 4-12 months.
+An MCL or LCL sprain in Grade I or II can heal within 2-4 weeks, while any other type of knee sprain can take anywhere between 4-12 months.

-How long does a Sprained Wrist take to heal?
+How Long Does a Sprained Wrist Take to Heal?

-Wrist Sprain is divided into three grades:
+Wrist sprains are divided into three grades: